What is it?

 Official disclosure routes are expensive and can take a while

-- If you do not know of the details regarding your criminal record, you may have to obtain a copy of your record (usually, a Police Subject Access Report is best).
+- If you do not know the details regarding your criminal record, you may have to obtain a copy of your record (usually, a Police Subject Access Report is best).
 This will ensure that the correct information is inputted.

 Organisations can use it as part of their services